 Abstract

 The efficient coding hypothesis postulates that neurons shape their response properties to match their dynamic range to the statistics of incoming signals.
 However, whether and how the dynamics of efficient neuronal adaptation inform behavior has not been directly shown.
 Here, we trained mice to detect a target presented in noise shortly after a change in the noise contrast.
-The observed changes in cortical gain and detection behavior followed the predictions of a normative model of efficient cortical sound processing; specifically, target detection and sensitivity improved in low contrast relative to high contrast noise.
-Furthermore, the time course of target detectability varied depending on contrast, decreasing rapidly after a transition to high contrast, and increasing at a slower rate after a transition to low contrast.
-The auditory cortex was required for detection of targets in noise and cortical neuronal responses exhibited the predicted patterns of target detectability.
+The observed changes in cortical gain and detection behavior followed the predictions of a normative model of efficient cortical sound processing; specifically, target detection thresholds and sensitivity improved in low contrast relative to high contrast noise.
+Furthermore, the time course of target detectability adapted asymmetrically depending on contrast, decreasing rapidly after a transition to high contrast, and increasing at a slower rate after a transition to low contrast.
+Auditory cortex was required for detection of targets in noise and cortical neuronal responses exhibited the patterns of target detectability observed during behavior and in the normative model.
 The magnitude of gain modulation in cortical neurons predicted individual differences in behavioral performance.
 Combined, our results demonstrate that efficient neural codes in auditory cortex directly influence perceptual behavior.

 Introduction